-This cytokine is elevated in many different pain conditions including migraines and clusters.
+This cytokine is elevated in many different pain conditions including migraines and cluster headaches.
 Reducing IL-1β protects bone and cartilage in people who deal with rheumatoid arthritis.
 To become headache free, it will help to reduce IL-1β cytokines.

 What reduces IL-1β?
 Astaxanthin, alpha lipoic acid, Quercetin, curcumin, DHA (a part of fish oil)

-Interleukin 17 or IL-17
+Interleukin 17 or IL-17 is elevated in headaches

 The old thinking was that we had two arms in the immune system, Th1 and Th2 for (T helper cells), but now we know there are T17 cells.
 It is these cells, the T17 cells which pump out Interleukin 17, and it causes a massive, harmful tissue reaction in the body!
 You don’t want IL-17 hanging around in excess because it harms your brain.

 What reduces IL-17?
-Curcumin, green tea (EGCG), Lactobacillus plantarum, dexamethasone (and other prescription steroid drugs), Scutellaria baicalensis (Skullcap root), and licorice.
+Curcumin, green tea (EGCG), Lactobacillus Plantarum, dexamethasone (and other prescription steroid drugs), Scutellaria baicalensis (Skullcap root), and licorice.

 Let me try to summarize my best-selling book here for you, right now.

 To reduce the frequency of headaches, do this: